 Other Useful Websites

-- Cradle of Forestry In America Interpretive Association The Cradle of Forestry in America Interpretive Association, in cooperation with the Cradle of Forestry in America, USDA Forest Service, and other partners, will make available to this and future generations the birthplace of forestry and forestry education in America and will promote, demonstrate, and stimulate interest in and knowledge of the sustainable management of America's forest lands for the multiple benefits.
+- FIND Outdoors Go Find Outdoors celebrates the birthplace of forestry and forestry education in America and promotes, demonstrates, and stimulates interest in and knowledge of the sustainable management of America's forest lands for the multiple benefits.

-- Young Naturalist Awards - American Museum of Natural History An inquiry-based science competition for students in grades 7-12.
+- American Museum of Natural History - Young Naturalist Awards Inquiry-based science competition for students in grades 7-12.

-- Environmental Protection Agency (EPA) Student Center Abundance of information on environmental activities and involvement for kids.
+- EPA Student Center Abundance of information on environmental activities and involvement for kids.

 - EPA Exploring Estuaries Learn all about estuaries!